ReAnimatedMando/JavaScript_and_JQuery_Notes/Javascript_JQuery.md

 *   Writing a script - to write a script, you need to first state your goal and then list the tasks that need to be completed in order to achieve it.
     -   Scripts may seem complicated at first but are really just a series of short instructions, each of which is performed in order to solve the problem at hand.
 This is how a script is like a recipe or manual, it allows a computer to solve a puzzle one step at a time.
         *   A computer doesn't learn how to perform tasks permanently and needs to follow instructions every time it performs the task so a program must give it enough detail to perform the task everytime as if it were its first time.
+    -   Always start with the big picture of what you want to achieve, and break that down into smaller steps.
+        *   1. Define the goal - First, define the task you want to achieve like a puzzle you want the computer to solve.
+        *   2. Design the script - Split the goal out into a series of tasks that are going to be involved in solving this puzzle.
+Can be represented using a flow chart.
+You can write down individual steps the computer needs to perform in order to complete each task as well as any information it needs to perform the task, again like a recipe it needs to follow.
+        *   3. Code each step - Each of the steps needs to be written in a programming language that the computer understands, in our case JavaScript.
+            - It pays to spend time designing your script before you start writing it.
+*   Designing a script: Tasks
+    -   Once you know the goal of your script, you can work out the individual tasks needed to achive it.
+This high-level view of the tasks can be represented using a flowchart.
+*   Designing a script: Steps
+    -   Each individual task may be broken down into a sequence of steps.
+When you are ready to code the script, these steps can then be translated into individual lines of code.
+        *   The steps that a computer needs to follow in order to perform a task are often very different from those that you or I might take.